vuejs/awesome-vue/README.md

 - [Vue Cheatsheet](https://vue-cheatsheet.themeselection.com/) - The only Vue cheatsheet you will ever need
 - [Heroshot](https://github.com/omachala/heroshot) - Automate documentation screenshots with Vue component integration and theme-aware output.

+_Browse documentation_

+- [Dash](https://kapeli.com/dash) - Offline API documentation browser for macOS with instant search access to Vue.js docs and 200+ other frameworks.

 #### Test

 - [vue-hubble](https://github.com/crishellco/vue-hubble) - A better way to select elements for UI testing in Vue.